Equivariant algebraic K-theory of G-rings: Homotopy fixed points of module categories

 \subsection{$G$-rings and twisted group rings}

 A \emph{$G$-ring} is a ring $R$ with a left action of $G$ by ring automorphisms.
 If $R$ is a topological ring, we ask for the action to be through continuous ring automorphisms.
-We have a homomorphism $G\rightarrow \Aut(R)$, and we write $g(r) = r^g$ for the automorphism $g\colon R\rtarr R$ determined by $g\in G$.
-Then $r^{gh} = g(h(r)) = (r^h)^g$.
+We have a homomorphism $G\rightarrow \Aut(R)$, and we write $g(r) = {}^gr$ for the automorphism $g\colon R\rtarr R$ determined by $g\in G$.
+Then ${}^{gh} r= g(h(r)) = {}^g({}^hr)$.

 Note that when $R$ is a subquotient of $\bQ$, the only automorphism of $R$ is the identity and the action of $G$ must be trivial.
-However, we will see that even trivial $G$-actions on rings yield nontrivial equivariant algebraic $K$-theory.
-For example, we will show that the equivariant algebraic $K$-theory of the topological rings $\R$ and $\bC$ is equivariant topological real and complex $K$-theory.
+However, it is well-known that even trivial $G$-actions on rings yield nontrivial equivariant algebraic $K$-theory.
+For example, we will show that the equivariant algebraic $K$-theory of the topological rings $\R$ and $\bC$ with trivial $G$-action is equivariant topological real and complex $K$-theory.
 Nevertheless, we are interested in many examples where the group action on the ring is nontrivial such as the Galois extensions of rings, or the topological ring $\bC$ with $\Z/2\Z$ conjugation action.

 Suppose that $R$ is a commutative $G$-ring with action given by $\theta\colon G\rtarr \Aut(R)$.
 Observe that $R$ is an $R^G$-algebra, where $R^G$ is the subring of $G$-invariants.
 We can reinterpret $\theta$ as a group homomorphism $\theta\colon G\ra \End_{R^G} R$, and ask the question of when we can extend this to a ring map.
 More precisely, we seek to put a ring structure on the underlying abelian group of the group ring $R[G]$, for which the map $\theta$ extends to a ring map.